-You'll love seeing people enjoying your homemade cookies.
-Heck, they'll rave about them.
+You will love seeing everyone enjoying your homemade cookies.
+Heck, they'll rave about them!
 And they might even steal them!
 (Read more about that below.)
-But, don't worry you can always make a fresh batch in a pinch.
+But, don't worry, you can always make a fresh batch in a pinch.

 Bob Hope wasn't the only one who had fond memories.
-When I was a youngster growing up on the farm, there was always a large tin of freshly baked cookies sitting in the pantry.
+I can recall when growing up on the farm, there was always a large tin of freshly baked cookies sitting in the pantry.

 I was told not to touch them, but I often sneaked one or two when Mom wasn't looking — okay, okay — I confess.
 I sneaked a handful.